gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

   ![Example of autocompletion](data/images/autocompletion.png)

+- Minimum/maximum length of a literal value

-- Maximum number of values:
+- Minimum/maximum number of values:

   It allows to force to have only one value when needed, for example a main category or a publication date, or to limit the values to a specific number.